-Today I wanna show a list of the BEST marketing sizing case interview examples around the web.
+Today I wanna show a list of the BEST market sizing case interview examples around the web.

 I wanted this best-of list to be at least 5 or 6 items long, but that simply wasn’t possible.

-I watched all of the videos available to write this.
+I watched all of the videos available out there to write this.
 As it turns out, most of them are either misleading or just a waste of time.

 This called for a change of plans.